 Irradiated blue topaz is typically annealed in order to stabilize the color.
 Blue topaz, especially deeply saturated material, is almost always a product of irradiation and annealing.
 Deep blue stones are extremely rare in nature.

-Dark colored tourmalines are commonly heated these days in order to lighten their color.
+Dark-colored tourmalines are commonly heated these days in order to lighten their color.
 Dark unattractive green stones can turn a bright emerald green or canary yellow, deep brownish red can heat to pink and purple stones can be heated to a popular light blue.
 It is expected that the heat treatment of tourmaline on a large scale is a recent development.

 The color of zircons is easily changed by low temperatures.
 Beer bottle-brown stones can be turned colorless over a candle flame and some brown stones can be heated to a bright blue.
 This last treatment requires higher temperatures (900-1000°C) and a reducing atmosphere (no influx of oxygen).
 When the stones are heated in an oxidizing atmosphere (an influx of oxygen) they may turn a golden yellow.

 Zircons often contain the radioactive element uranium which causes the crystal structure of zircons to degrade over time.
 Heat treatment will cause the degenerated crystal structure to be restored which has a few side effects.
-You can read more about this on the zircon page.